secretstartups/handbook/job-families/people-ops/recruiting-sourcer/index.html.md

 - Serve as the primary sourcer for senior and executive level roles.

 #### Senior Sourcer Requirements

 * Extends the Intermediate Sourcer requirements.
 * 5+ years of experience in Recruiting or Sourcing.
 * Worked closely with Sourcers, Recruiters, and Candidate Experience Specialists.
 * Experience and proficiency with Applicant Tracking Systems and other recruiting software (ideally including Greenhouse and LinkedIn Recruiter).

 ### Sourcing Lead

-The Senior Sourcer reports to the Manager, Sourcing.
+The Senior Sourcer reports to a Talent Acquisition Manager.

 #### Sourcing Lead Job Grade

 The Sourcing Lead is a [grade 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 #### Sourcing Lead Responsibilities

 - Extends the Senior Sourcer responsibilities.
 - Own a req load (approx. 70% of capacity) with a primary focus on senior level roles.
 - Lead others on outbound talent outreach practices and develop talent maps to guide sourcing strategy discussions.